 How do you know when wheat berries are done?
 The texture should be chewy but not tough.
 If it’s not done, continue cooking by using the “Saute” button.
 Be sure to check the berries every 5 minutes for doneness.

 How much does 1 cup wheat berries yield?
-About 3 cups.
+About 3 cups of cooked wheat berries.

 More Easy Instant Pot Recipes